How the government failed working parents—and which policies could help

 In one of her weekly Facebook Live press conferences in late July, New Mexico governor Michelle Lujan Grisham got frank about the limitations of childcare during the pandemic: “I have no doubt that we’re going to fall short on meeting everyone’s needs in childcare,” she told viewers, later adding: “We should have had a national plan.
 We should have done better with COVID.
 We should have been able to go back to school.
 All of those things should have happened, and they didn’t.”

-A champion of early childhood education before the crisis, Grisham has been actively pursuing solutions to the current caregiving situation, which remains dire.
+A champion of early childhood education before the crisis, Lujan Grisham has been actively pursuing solutions to the current caregiving situation, which remains dire.
 Nearly half of the state’s daycare and preschool providers have shut down temporarily due to COVID-19, leaving working parents—especially low-income and/or essential workers—in the lurch.

 It’s a problem playing out in households across the U.S., as we enter month seven of the pandemic.
 Parents who are essential workers have few good options: Pay for daycare and risk their children’s health, shift the burden of care to family or friends, or be forced to quit their jobs entirely.
 Even for parents who are able to work from home, the challenges are significant—especially for those with unsupportive employers, such as the employees of Florida State University, who received memos notifying them that, effective August 7, they’d no longer be permitted “to care for children while working remotely.”